I played it so you wouldn’t have to.

 The “Good”

 Aksys Games would have done us a favor if they would have released the soundtrack alone.
-I really enjoyed the different tracks, and actually left the game running for a bit so that I could listen while I played Salt and Sanctuary.
-The game has a branching story with multiple endings, some well-made cut-scenes, many diverse classes, some fun characters, and some interesting ideas that could have made this game pretty fantastic.
+I enjoyed the different tracks and left the game running for a bit so that I could listen while I played Salt and Sanctuary.
+The game has a branching story with multiple endings, some well-made cutscenes, many diverse classes, some fun characters, and some interesting ideas that could have made this game pretty fantastic.
 Sadly, it’s not fantastic.

 Pre/Post Battle